-Where consistent with our fiduciary duties, and applicable to our investment strategy, we require our investment managers to actively engage and utilise their proxy voting rights/ engagement to drive up ESG standards in the organisations in which we invest."
+Where consistent with our fiduciary duties, and applicable to our investment strategy, we require our investment managers to actively engage and utilise their proxy voting rights/engagement to drive up ESG standards in the organisations in which we invest."

 - 7.2.
+The Trustee has identified Climate Change as a priority theme from both a risk and return perspective.
+In addition, it is a theme that can impact and/or influence social and governance factors, as well as environmental factors. - 7.3.
 Full detail of the Trustee's RI Policy can be found on the members' website and does not form part of this Statement.
-The RI Policy will be subject to regular review. - 7.3.
-BlackRock is a signatory to or participates in a large number of sustainability related organisations, including the International Corporate Governance Network, the UK Stewardship Code, the Task Force on Climate-related Financial Disclosures (TCFD) and the United Nations Principles for Responsible Investment (UNPRI).
-The Trustee will regularly review the affiliations of the Scheme. - 7.4.
-The Investment Committee will make recommendations on the RI Policy and strategy for the Scheme as well as overseeing the RI activities of BlackRock. - 7.5.
-The Trustee has given BlackRock responsibility for integrating ESG considerations into the investment decision-making process, making use of the specialist BlackRock Sustainable Investing (BSI) team, alongside support from other advisors where appropriate. - 7.6.
-The Trustee expects BlackRock to, where possible, integrate financially material ESG considerations into the investment decision-making processes at a portfolio level, at asset level, across all asset classes and at all stages throughout the entire investment life-cycle including in the selection, retention and realisation of investments. - 7.7.
-BlackRock is required to evidence consideration of ESG factors at each stage of the investment life-cycle and is expected to use a variety of RI tools and data sources to inform the decision-making process. - 7.8.
+The RI Policy will be subject to regular review. - 7.4.
+BlackRock is a signatory to or participates in a large number of sustainability related organisations, including the International Corporate Governance Network, the UK Stewardship Code, the Task Force on Climate-related Financial Disclosures ("TCFD") and the United Nations Principles for Responsible Investment ("UNPRI").
+The Trustee will regularly review the affiliations of the Scheme. - 7.5.
+The Investment Committee will make recommendations on the RI Policy and strategy for the Scheme as well as overseeing the RI activities of BlackRock. - 7.6.
+The Trustee has given BlackRock responsibility for integrating ESG considerations into the investment decision-making process, making use of the specialist BlackRock Sustainable Investing ("BSI") team, alongside support from other advisors where appropriate. - 7.7.
+The Trustee expects BlackRock to, where possible, integrate financially material ESG considerations into the investment decision-making processes at a portfolio level, at asset level, across all asset classes and at all stages throughout the entire investment life-cycle including in the selection, retention and realisation of investments. - 7.8.
+BlackRock is required to evidence consideration of ESG factors at each stage of the investment lifecycle and is expected to use a variety of RI tools and data sources to inform the decision-making process. - 7.9.
 The Trustee requires BlackRock to engage with investee companies and other relevant stakeholders, using a variety of means including collaboration with other investors, to protect or enhance the value of the Scheme's assets including over the medium to long term.
 Engagement can be in relation to a number of matters including, but not limited to, performance, strategy, risks, capital structure and management of actual or potential conflicts of interests.
 Engagement also aims to bring about change to the investee company's ESG practices and performance.
-BlackRock is required to keep records of each engagement and outcome. - 7.9.
+BlackRock is required to keep records of each engagement and outcome. - 7.10.
 Depending on the severity of the issue, potential impact on performance and likelihood of success, BlackRock has various courses of action to follow should an investee company fail to make progress on ESG issues raised within a reasonable length of time.
 In extreme circumstances, failure to make progress may result in a decision taken to divest from the investee company.